navigating-the-darkweb/navigating-the-darkweb/docs/chapter2_tor.rst

 Share Files
 -----------
-Sharing a file is straightforward: click the “Share Files” tab and then the “Add” button to add files and directories to the list.
-Once you’re done with the selection, click the “Start sharing” button.
+Sharing a file is straightforward: click the **Share Files** tab and then the **Add** button to add files and directories to the list.
+Once you’re done with the selection, click the **Start sharing** button.
 It will generate an onion URL that you can share.

 .. figure:: images/image47.png
    :width: 800